Bettsongy/PickMyClass.Github.io/tutorials.md

 ### History

 - The History page, accessed through the profile icon on the top left of the page
-- The user can view and edit the courses that the user has taken
+- You can view and edit the courses that you have taken
 <div align="center"><img src="https://user-images.githubusercontent.com/33532467/164315108-d21ac2af-8df7-41f7-9f1f-0113aa4f745e.png"></div>